 Program Title Bachelor of Technology Abbreviated as B.Tech.
 Mechanical Engineering Short description Four-year, eight semester Choice Based Credit System (CBCS) type of Undergraduate Engineering Degree Program with English as medium of instruction.
-Program Code 14ENGR10D2 Revision version 2023.01-PSU These regulations may be modified from time to time as mandated by the policies of the University.
+Program Code 14ENGR10D2 Revision version 2023.02 These regulations may be modified from time to time as mandated.
+These regulations may be modified from time to time as mandated by the policies of the University.
 Revisions are to be recommended by the Board of Studies for Mechanical Engineering and approved by the Academic Council.
-Effective from 01-08-2023 Approvals Approved in the 54th Academic Council meeting of NITTE (Deemed to be University), held on 24.06.2023 and vide Notification of Ref: N(DU)/REG/AC-NMAMIT/2022-23/1264 dated 18.07.2023 Program offered at NMAM Institute of Technology, Off -Campus Centre, Nitte, 574110, Karkala Taluk Grievance and All disputes arising from this set of regulations shall be addressed to dispute resolution the Board of Management.
+Effective from 09-03-2024 Approvals Approved in the 54th Academic Council meeting of NIT (Deemed to be University), held on 24.06.2023 and vide Notification of Ref: N(DU)/REG/AC-NMAMIT/2022-23/1264 dated 18.07.2023.
+Approved in the 56th Academic Council meeting of NITTE (Deemed to be University), held on 23.02.2024 and vide Notification Ref: N(DU)/REG/AC-NMAMIT/2023-24/925 dated 09.03.2024.
+Program offered at NMAM Institute of Technology, Off -Campus Centre, Nitte, 574110, Karkala Taluk Grievance and All disputes arising from this set of regulations shall be addressed to dispute resolution the Board of Management.
 The decision of the Board of Management is final and binding on all parties concerned.
 Further, any legal disputes arising out of this set of regulations shall be limited to jurisdiction of Courts of Mangalore only